ChristophePichaud/UltraFluidModeler/README.md

 Modeler3 : drawing tool with no features discussed above.
 Version 2018.
 New features will be inserted  in this version.

-UFM_BETA2 : UltraFluid Modeler BETA 2, started in May 2020 and avilable on download at www.buildonthemetal.com.
+UFM_BETA2 : UltraFluid Modeler BETA 2, started in May 2020 and available on download at www.buildonthemetal.com.

 Look at the wiki to see a screen shot.